 - I made this recipe small and makes 4 - 6 small cakes.
 If you would like a larger batch, select to multiply the recipe in the upper right-hand corner.
 You can increase the size by 2x or 3x.

 - When mixing the dry cake ingredients, spend extra time mixing very well.
 All ingredients should be blended and there should be no cocoa clumps.
 Use a sifter if you prefer.

 - I used 1 full tablespoon of red gel food coloring to achieve this color of red.
-If you’re using regular red food coloring you will need to at least double the amount used, maybe more, depending on the manufacturer.
+If you're using regular red food coloring you will need to at least double the amount used, maybe more, depending on the manufacturer

-- I used homemade jam, however it’s easy to swap out with store bought jam if you prefer.
+- I used homemade jam, however, it's easy to swap out with store-bought jam if you prefer.

-- For the jam I used measurements vs volume.
+- For the jam, I used measurements vs volume.
 I chose this method because strawberries and sugar are very different in terms of volume.
 The measurement method ensures you get a great result every time.

 - When making the jam if you want to test if the jam has set, spoon a little onto a cold plate, leave for a minute.
-Move the jam with your finger and if the jam crinkles and separates without flooding back, setting point has been reached.
+Move the jam with your finger and if the jam crinkles and separates without flooding back, the setting point has been reached.